bconnorwhite/read-json-safe/README.md

 <br />

-> Read objects from JSON files without try catch.
+> Read JSON files without try catch.

 Returns `undefined` on errors, for example if the file does not exist.